 The final assessment for all NPQs provided by Learners First is undertaken by external specialist assessors, NPQ Online and moderated by the Tribal Group on behalf of the Department for Education.

-For those participants that have booked their assessment for the summer 2021 please note that final assessment submissions can be uploaded at anytime from Thursday 15th July to Thursday 02nd September 2021 (no later than 12 noon).
+For those participants that have booked their assessment for the next window (Dec/Jan) please note that final assessment submissions can be uploaded at anytime from Thursday 09th December 2021 to Thursday 06th January 2022 (no later than 12 noon).